Sourov-Ahmed-2005034/AlxCoCrFeNi-Atomistic-Simulations/README.md

 * CALPHAD
 * Microstructure Modeling

-The primary goal of this repository is to provie a overview of my undergraduate computational materials research and its continuing extensions toward more advanced atomistic and multiscale materials modelling.
+The primary goal of this repository is to provide an overview of my undergraduate computational materials research and its continuing extensions toward atomistic and multiscale materials modeling.

 ---
 **GitHub:**